ehn-dcc-development/eu-dcc-business-rules/certlogic/certlogic-js/README.md

 It is a [specified](https://github.com/ehn-dcc-development/dgc-business-rules/blob/main/certlogic/specification/README.md) subset of [JsonLogic](https://jsonlogic.com/), extended with necessary custom operations - e.g. for working with dates.
 It's part of the efforts surrounding the [Digital COVID Certificate](https://ec.europa.eu/info/live-work-travel-eu/coronavirus-response/safe-covid-19-vaccines-europeans/eu-digital-covid-certificate_en), and as such serves as the basis for defining _interchangeable_ validation rules on top of the DCC.

-This NPM package consists of an implementation of CertLogic in JavaScript(/TypeScript), compatible with version **1.1.0** of the CertLogic specification.
+This NPM package consists of an implementation of CertLogic in JavaScript(/TypeScript) which is compatible with version **1.1.0** of [the specification](https://github.com/ehn-dcc-development/dgc-business-rules/tree/main/certlogic/specification/README.md).

 ## API

-This NPM package exposes the following top-level things:
+This NPM package exposes the following top-level features:

 * `CertLogicExpression`, `TimeUnit`: TypeScript types to capture CertLogic expressions, and units of time (currently only **hour** and **day**), respectively
 * `evaluate`: a function that takes a CertLogic expression, and a data context, and evaluates that expression with the given data context.